dengking/programming-language/docs/C-family-language/C++/Idiom/OOP/Scope-Guard/Generic-Change-the-Way-You-Write-Exception-Safe-Code/index.md

 Surprisingly, the two-liner `User::AddFriend` hides a pernicious(险恶的) bug.
 In an **out-of-memory condition**, `vector::push_back` can fail by throwing an exception.
 In that case, you will end up having the friend added to the database, but not to the in-memory information.

 Now we've got a problem, haven't we?
 In any circumstance, this **inconsistent** information is dangerous.
-It is likely that many parts of your application are based on the assumption that the database is in sync with the in-memory information.
+It is likely that many parts of your application are based on the assumption that the database is **in sync with** the in-memory information.

+> NOTE: "in sync with"是"consistent"的同义词

 A simple approach to the problem is to switch the two lines of code: